 Is noise pollution harmless?
 Find out by reading Below the Surface

-This page contains a collection of those relevant to our understanding of the environment and the wonders of our world – from a Slightly Scientific perspective.
 I would like to thank Sharon for her generous permission to reproduce her interpretive images on this site.
-The poem The Beauty Of It All was published alongside Davson’s image of the painting Called Away in Macmillan English 7 in 2011.
+The first poem, The Beauty Of It All was published alongside Davson’s image of the painting Called Away in the Australian school textbook Macmillan English 7 in 2011.

 Rocket science and space travel have allowed humans to see Earth from a distance.
 Subsequently, we began to comprehend its fragility and finite capacity.

 The Beauty of it all by Celia Berrell